 Introducing the Zurich Insurance-only Superannuation Plan 1

 The insurance benefits available 1

+Transferring cover to the Zurich Plan 2

 Fees and costs 3

-Paying for insurance through superannuation 3
+Paying for insurance through superannuation 4

 Benefit payments and tax 6

 Death benefit nominations 7

-Risks of holding insurance through superannuation 9
+Risks of holding insurance through superannuation g

-Your adviser and how to apply 9
+Your adviser and how to apply g

-Tax file number collection 9
+Tax file number collection 10

-Privacy 10
+Trustee Privacy Statement 10

-Anti-money laundering and counter terrorism financing requirements 10
+Anti-money laundering and counter terrorism financing requirements 11

 The Aon Master Trust 11

+Insurance in Superannuation Voluntary Code of Practice 12

-Who to contact 11
+Who to contact 12

 What to do if you have a complaint 12

 This PDS contains important information about the Zurich Insurance-only Superannuation Plan, a division of the Aon Master Trust ABN 68 964 712 340 (the 'Zurich Plan').
-The trustee is Equity Trustees Superannuation Limited (the 'Trustee') ABN 50 055 641 757 AFSL 229757 RSEL L0001458.
+The trustee is Equity Trustees Superannuation Limited (the 'Trustee') ABN 50 055 641 757 AFSL 229757 RSE L0001458.
 The Plan provides members with access to death and disablement cover through superannuation, and accepts contributions and rollovers only for the purposes of paying premiums for that cover.
 Members do not have an account balance in the Zurich Plan.

-This PDS incorporates by reference the Zurich Wealth Protection and Zurich Active PDSs issued by Zurich Australia Limited with an issue date of 15 May 2017 and the Zurich FutureWise PDS issued by Zurich Australia Limited with an issue date of 1 October 2016, as supplemented or replaced from time to time, for which Zurich is responsible.
+This PDS incorporates by reference the Zurich Wealth Protection and Zurich Active PDSs issued by Zurich Australia Limited with an issue date of 27 May 2019 and the Zurich FutureWise PDS issued by Zurich Australia Limited with an issue date of 1 October 2016, as supplemented or replaced from time to time, for which Zurich is responsible.
 The Zurich Wealth Protection, Zurich Active and Zurich FutureWise PDSs may be obtained from the Trustee or Zurich on request, at no charge or are available from your financial adviser.
 Unless otherwise indicated, a reference to this 'PDS' or 'product disclosure statement' includes both this PDS for the Zurich Plan and the applicable PDS for the insurance product issued by Zurich.
 The Trustee is not the issuer of the insurance policies or the Zurich Wealth Protection, Zurich Active and Zurich FutureWise PDSs.